semihgencturk/semihgencturk/README.md

 **Contact:**

-- Click [here](https://linktr.ee/semihgencturk) to see my all profiles.
+- Click [here](https://linktr.ee/semihgencturk) to see my resume and all profiles.